elixir-lang/elixir/CONTRIBUTING.md

 help.
 They should remain focused in scope and avoid containing unrelated commits.

+**NOTE**: Do not send code style changes as pull requests like changing the indentation of some particular code snippet or how a function is called.
+Those will not be accepted as they pollute the repository history with non functional changes and are often based on personal preferences.

 **IMPORTANT**: By submitting a patch, you agree that your work will be licensed under the license used by the project.